 About the Artist Mentor Panel

-The Artist Mentor Panel is made up of experienced collaborative socially engaged practitioners who specialise in a range of artforms, and who have worked with diverse communities from across Ireland.
+The Artist Mentor Panel is made up of experienced collaborative socially engaged practitioners who specialise in a range of artforms, and who have worked with diverse communities from across Ireland and beyond.
 Each brings in-depth knowledge of the field, and a deep awareness of key considerations when working with communities, including in sensitive settings and where projects are addressing significant social issues.

-The award offers a mentorship pairing with one of the Panel’s five collaborative socially engaged Artist Mentors.
+The award offers a mentorship pairing with one of the Panel’s collaborative socially engaged Artist Mentors.

-- Selected artists will work with a core mentor over four to five meetings
+- Selected artists will work with a core mentor over five to six meetings

 - Artists will have the option to avail of up to two additional tailored mentoring supports with other practitioners, offering exposure to diverse perspectives and skillsets

 - Other offerings may include a session with a guest speaker and/or an informal networking/peer support event in response to the interests of the five participating artists

 - This award sits within a suite of offerings under the AIC Scheme, and Create will work with artists to offer support in navigating and engaging in other opportunities such as the AIC Scheme Awards, CPD workshops, etc

 A stipend of €500 is offered to cover expenses associated with participation.

 Artists at any stage of their career.
 Perhaps you: